One-Language/One/MISSION_STATEMENT.md

 ### LIBRARY

-*The One language* will have a module/package marketplace to list all the packages compatible with *One*, and users will be able to see the lists of packages such as the most popular, the most downloaded, or recently updated packages.
+*The One Language* will have a module/package marketplace to list all the packages compatible with *One*, and users will be able to see the lists of packages such as the most popular, the most downloaded, or recently updated packages.

 Everyone will be allowed to create and publish packages.
 We will have a quality control team to review all packages, and we will flag the great and useful ones.
 If your package is flagged by our team, you will have our support to manage the bugs and probably the issues.